yiisoft/docs/guide/en/start/installation.md

-The application installed according to the above instructions should work out of box with either an [Apache HTTP server](http://httpd.apache.org/) or an [Nginx HTTP server](http://nginx.org/), on Windows, Mac OS X, or Linux running PHP 5.4 or higher.
-Yii 2.0 is also compatible with facebook's [HHVM](http://hhvm.com/).
-However, there are some edge cases where HHVM behaves different than native PHP, so you have to take some extra care when using HHVM.
+The application installed according to the above instructions should work out of box with either an [Apache HTTP server](http://httpd.apache.org/) or an [Nginx HTTP server](http://nginx.org/), on Windows, Mac OS X, or Linux running PHP 7.2 or higher.

 On a production server, you may want to configure your Web server so that the application can be accessed via the URL `http://www.example.com/index.php` instead of `http://www.example.com/app/public/index.php`.
 Such configuration